The translation of this document is outdated.

 supervisory bodies of Latvia shall inform the European Commission

-and the relevant state of the activities they are planning to
+and the relevant country of the activities they are planning to

-perform if these states do not perform activities for the
+perform if these countries do not perform activities for the

 elimination of the violation or the activities performed thereby